ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 modalities.
-Finally, general-purpose toolkits such as elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], and the Advanced Normalization Tools Ecosystem (ANTsX) [@Tustison:2021aa] have all been applied to mouse brain mapping scenarios (e.g., [@Rolfe:2023aa]).
+Finally, general-purpose toolkits such as elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], and the Advanced Normalization Tools Ecosystem (ANTsX) [@Tustison:2021aa] have all been applied to mouse brain mapping scenarios (e.g., SlicerMEMOS [@Rolfe:2023aa]).
 These toolkits support modular workflows that can be flexibly composed from reusable components, offering a powerful alternative to rigid, modality-specific solutions.
 However, their use often requires familiarity with pipeline modules, parameter tuning, and tool-specific conventions which can limit adoption.

 Building on this third category, we describe a set of modular, ANTsX-based pipelines specifically tailored for mapping diverse mouse brain data into